abaka-spn/PowerShell.REST.API/README.md

 ```

 ## Adding a web API

-.PARAMETER MESSAGE2
-	Message 2 description
-If you wanted to offer a script HTTP GET:/foo/bar, POST:/foo/baz
+If you wanted to offer a script HTTP **GET:/api/foo/bar**

-First, add a WebApi element with the name __foo__
+First, add a WebApi element with the name **foo** then configure the following values then configure the following values .
 ```xml
     <Apis>
         ...
 		<WebApi Name="foo">
 ```

-Then for your script, bar.ps1, by convention each script should pipe the return object through [ConvertTo-Json](https://technet.microsoft.com/en-us/library/hh849922.aspx), this is because PowerShell's dynamic objects can contain circular references and cause JSON convertors to crash.

-Take your named parameters, for example `$message` and do something with them, in this example
+The first part of URI **/api** is static.
+The second part of URI is the `Name` of WebApi. eg: **foo**
+If you want to use PowerSHell module, add property `Module`

+WebApi Properties :
+* `Name`: The name of WebApi and the second part of URI. eg /api/**foo**/bar
+* `Module`: Name or path of module will be loaded before launch command

 ```powershell